Parallel programming in .NET

 Calling the Thread.Sleep

-method causes the current thread to immediately block for the number of milliseconds or the time interval you pass to the method, and yields the remainder of its time slice to another thread.
+method causes the current thread to immediately block for the number of milliseconds or the time interval that passed to the method, and yields the remainder of its time slice to another thread.
 Once that interval elapses, the sleeping thread resumes execution.
 [4]

 One thread cannot call Thread.Sleep on another thread.
 Thread.Sleep is a static method that always causes the current thread to sleep.